centreon/centreon-plugins/docs/developer/guide.rst

 Statefile
 ---------

-This library provides a set of functions to use a cache file.
+This library provides a set of methods to use a cache file.
 To use it, Add the following line at the beginning of your **mode** :

 .. code-block:: perl